leonard-/pubgapi/README.md

 **The project is based on mautini's pubgjava project.
 I'm using it with permission from him.**

 **README.md is being updated frequently.
 Please let me know if there is anything else that needs to be added.**
+**There are some things I didn't test In the event of an error, please open an issue and let me know.**

 This library supports the version 15.3.0 of the PUBG Official API